Bhavai (film)

-Bhavai is a 2021 Indian Hindi-language romance film written and directed by Hardik Gajjar and produced by Dhaval Jayantilal Gada, Aksshay Jayantilal Gada, Parth Gajjar, Richa Amod Sachan and Hardik Gajjar.
-The dialogues are written by Shreyes Anil Lowlekar.
-Produced under the banners of Hardik Gajjar Films, Backbencher Pictures and bankrolled by Jayantilal Gada, the film features Pratik Gandhi and Aindrita Ray in the lead roles.
+Bhavai is a 2021 Indian Hindi-language romance film written and directed by Hardik Gajjar and featuring Pratik Gandhi and Aindrita Ray in the lead roles.
 The film was released theatrically on 22 October 2021.

 Synopsis

 Bhavai, also known as Vesha or Swang, is a popular folk theatre form of western India, especially in Gujarat.

 The film is set against the backdrop of folk art form Bhavai.
 Basically a dramatic entertainer, it tells the story of two lovers in the village of Khakhar, where they are portraying two characters in Ramlila.